 - 13 Saline County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 653 enrollments in KU Medical Center continuing education courses and conferences by Saline County health care professionals in FY14.
+- 653 enrollments in KU Medical Center continuing education courses and conferences by Saline County health care professionals in Fiscal Year 2014.

-- 63 professional education and administrative visits in Saline County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 63 professional education and administrative visits in Saline County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.